pamelazoe/staqs/docs/README.md

 This will give us 10,000 hits per IP, per day.
 To register a new application, go to https://stackapps.com/apps/oauth/register and register or login with Facebook, Google or email and password.

-Fill in the form making sure that OAuth Domain and Application Website are set to localhost and that Enable Client Side OAuth Flow and Disable Desktop Application OAuth Redirect Uri boxes are not ticked.
+Fill in the form and set OAuth Domain and Application Website are set to localhost and that Enable Client Side OAuth Flow and Disable Desktop Application OAuth Redirect Uri boxes are not ticked.
 Submit your changes and copy or store the generated key because we will need it later.

 <div style="text-align: center;">